onyx-lang/pkg-postgres-orm/README.md

 Inside of the structure, you can simply declare members, and they will be mapped to columns with *almost* the same name in the database's table.
 The only different between the member names and the columns names is that column names are always all lowercase.
-The ORM simply does `string.to_lowercase` on all member names before using them.
+The ORM simply does `str.to_lowercase` on all member names before using them.
 Note that members that are pointers or slices of pointers are skipped, as those are used for relationships.